 Follow the directions precisely that are on the litmus paper vial and test the water on the surface of the bottom of the glasses.
 Concentration should be 50 p.p.m. minimum to 100 p.p.m. maximum.
 If concentration is incorrect contact your chemical supplier.

 3.1.3.
 Filling the Machine

-• With the power ON, press and hold the Fill/Start switch in the "FILL" position until the water level in the wash tank is about 1" deep, for best results use water level indicator located at the back of the wash tank.
+• With the power ON, toggle and hold the Fill/Start switch in the "FILL" position until the water level in the wash tank reaches the water fill line.

 3.2.
 General